okapeng/sdp2020-group2/_pages/how.md

 *Iteration 6: January 30th*

-The base has increaase in size significantly with considerable structural improvement.
+The base has increased in size significantly with considerable structural improvement.
 This base helped develop the EV3 code to control directional movements as well as rotation on the spot.
 A single ultrasound sensor was added to aid development testing of the object detection and avoidance code.

 <img src="/images/lego_base2.png" alt="Second Lego Base" height ="300" width="300"/>

 *Iteration 7: Febuary 1st*

-Issues with the previous iteration of the robot base such as structural intregrity under weight resulted in this iteration being heavily reinforced with several layers of interleaving lego blocks.
+Issues with the previous iteration of the robot base such as structural intregrity under weight resulted in this iteration being heavily reinforced with several layers of lego blocks.
 Furthermore, lego struts were placed along the inside to provide stability and support for the EV3 block to rest on during functionality.
-However, a major design flaw was discovered after completion, in that the wheels were not aligned and therefore, rotational and diagonal movement was subpar.
+However, a major design flaw was discovered after completion, in that the wheels were not aligned and therefore rotational and diagonal movement was subpar.

 <img src="/images/lego_base3.png" alt="Third Lego Base" height ="400" width="400"/>

 *Iteration 8: Febuary 2nd*

 The base was taken apart and the length was increased to align the wheels correctly and fix the issue of the of the previous iteration.
-Upon weight testing, the base still showed significant signs of weakness, especially the corner sections which were susceptible to breaking under reasonable weight.
+Upon weight testing, the base still showed significant signs of weakness, especially the corner sections, which were susceptible to breaking under reasonable weight.

 <img src="/images/lego_base4.png" alt="Fourth Lego Base" height ="400" width="400"/>